8 plus (8+) Exam – Dulwich College Junior School – What you need to know

 Later in the year there is a Registered Parents Evening – for parents of registered boys – which normally takes place in the November.
 Speakers include the Head of the Junior School, the Master of the College, Dr Joe Spence and a Year 13 student who began his Dulwich College career in the Junior School.
 Additional Junior School staff are also available to answer questions after the presentations.

-Visit the school’s website for up to date information and dates.
+Please visit the school’s website for up to date information and dates.

 Admissions & Registration Process for Dulwich College Junior School (8+)